civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_apiWrappers.md

 # hook_civicrm_apiWrappers

+!!! warning "Legacy Hook"
+    This hook implements a legacy *API Wrapper* interface.
+It may be deprecated in a future version of CiviCRM.

 ## Summary

 This hook allows you to add, override, or remove methods to be called before and after API calls &mdash; and to modify either the parameters or the result of the call.